Painful intelligence: What AI can tell us about human suffering: Frustration as not reaching planned goal

 \section{Frustration as not reaching planned goal}

 Equipped with this basic framework for action selection, we are ready to define frustration in its most basic form.
-We start by considering one part of the Buddha's definition of suffering mentioned above: ``not to get what one wants'': This is in fact a typical dictionary definition of frustration.
-To achieve a deeper computational understanding of the phenomenon, we integrate this with the framework of planning.
+We start by considering one part of the Buddha's definition of suffering mentioned above (page~\pageref{fournoble1}): ``not to get what one wants''.
+This is in fact a typical dictionary definition of frustration.
+To achieve a deeper computational understanding of the phenomenon, we need to integrate this with the framework of planning.

-Just like AI, complex organisms such as humans engage in planning: Based on their perception of the current environment, they try to achieve various goals by some kind of tree seach.
-For such organisms, it is vital to know if a plan failed, so that they can re-plan their behaviour, and even learn to plan better in the future, as will be considered in detail in the following chapters.
+Just like AI, complex organisms such as humans engage in planning: Based on their perception of the current environment, they try to achieve various goals by some kind of tree search.
+For such organisms, it is vital to know if a plan failed, so that they can re-plan their behavior, and even learn to plan better in the future.
 We thus formulate the basic case of frustration as \textit{not reaching a goal that one had planned for}, and the ensuing error signal.
-Sometimes frustration rather refers to the resulting unpleasant mental state; that is, frustration refers to the actual suffering instead of the cause for suffering.
-I use frustration in both meanings in this book.\footnote{This ambiguity is to some extent justified by the ambiguity of how the term is used in the literature, and some dictionaries explicitly list these two meanings for the term, e.g.\ {\tt https://psychologydictionary.org/frustration/}.}

-This initial definition will be refined and generalized in later chapters.
-In later chapters, we will see how central error signals are to any kind of learning.
+This initial definition will be refined and generalized in later chapters, where we will see how central error signals are to any kind of learning.
 For example, a neural network that learns to classify inputs, or predict the future, is essentially minimizing an objective function which gives the error in such classification or prediction.
 Frustration can be seen as a special case of such error signalling: It signals that an action plan failed.
 In complex organisms like humans, which are constantly engaged in planning, frustration is an extremely important learning signal, and the basis of a large part of the suffering.
+It should also be noted that in some contexts, frustration rather refers to the resulting unpleasant mental state; that is, frustration refers to the actual suffering instead of the cause for suffering.
+In this book, the word is in both of those meanings.\footnote{This ambiguity is to some extent justified by the ambiguity of how the term is used in the literature, and some dictionaries explicitly list these two meanings for the term, e.g.\ {\tt https://psychologydictionary.org/frustration/}.}